 On November 14, 2016, East Carolina University was approved by to participate in NC-SARA which is a voluntary, regional/national approach to state oversight of postsecondary distance education.
 Institutions that participate in SARA are authorized to provide online education to students from all SARA member states.
 States and institutions that choose to become members of or participate in SARA operate under a set of policies and standards overseen by SARA and administered by the four nationally recognized regional higher education compacts.

 Are you interested in building your skills and knowledge as a dance artist while developing the ability to share dance with others?
-If so, then the Dance Education BFA program at East Carolina University may be for you.
+If so, then the Dance Education program at East Carolina University may be for you.

-Dance Education at ECU is a rigorous four-year program of study where graduates earn a BFA and a North Carolina teaching license in dance.
+Dance Education at ECU is a rigorous four-year program of study where graduates earn a BFA in Dance and a North Carolina teaching license.
 During your time at ECU you will take challenging technique classes in ballet, modern, and jazz, develop your skills as a choreographer, perform in mainstage and studio productions, and study kinesiology, pedagogy, and dance history.
 In addition, you will complete several courses in education, learning teaching methods for reaching a diverse population of students in today’s schools.
 Finally, you will complete your program with a year-long internship, developing your own teaching voice under the guidance of a professional dance educator in one of eastern North Carolina’s top-notch K-12 dance programs.